mtlynch/mtlynch.io/content/retrospectives/2020/08/index.md

 It was scary.
 Outside of me, only one other person had tested TinyPilot.
 Only one person had tested .

+## How can I make TinyPilot sustainable?

+Right now, there's not a huge incentive for people to purchase a TinyPilot kit from me.
+As far as I can tell, there are two reasons:

+1. They prefer to receive an all-in-one kit rather than ordering their parts piecemeal.
+1. They're essentially donating money to me to show appreciation for the project.

+Neither of these things is a strong incentive.

+* Offer custom hardware
+* Offer custom enclosures
+* Switch to paid software.

+Moving to less mainstream hardware naturally pushes people to purchase from me.

 ## Legacy projects

 Here are some brief updates on projects that I still maintain but are not the primary focus of my development: